2018ik/2018ik.github.io/_wiki/renewing.markdown

 ## Background

 **Renewing** is the process in which the spirit enters the mind, issuing in one's entire being becoming new (Rom.
 12:2; Phil.
 2:5; 1 Cor.
 2:16).
 In our daily living, we always tend towards our oldness, rather than God who is newness itself.
 Renewing is contingent on setting the mind on the spirit and having a strong spirit that can break through into the mind.
-This breaking is through the cross which in the only thing that can terminate oldness to produce the new creation (2 Cor.
+This breaking is through the cross which is the only thing that can terminate oldness to produce the new creation (2 Cor.
 5:17).

 To be renewed, we must experience the cross.
 Resurrection life always follows the killing of the cross, which is a key component in renewing.